beancount/docs/docs/beancount_v3.md

 -   print\_entry() uses buffering that makes it impossible to use regular print() interspersed with the regular stdout without providing file= option.
 Fix this, make this regular instead, that's just annoying, just print to regular stdout.

 -   The defaulit format for \_\_str\_\_ for inventories puts () around the rendering.
 When there's a single position, that looks like a negative number.
 That's dumb.
 Use {} instead, or something else.

+### Incremental Booking/ Beancount Server / Emacs Companion<a id="incremental-booking-beancount-server-emacs-companion"></a>

+In order to make recomputation fast, the idea of creating a standalone "Beancount server" starts to make sense.
+The expensive part of the Beancout calculations on a large file is the booking and interpolation.
+The key to making things fast is thus to keep all the original unprocessed transactions in memory along with the booked and interpolated ones, and on a change, reparse the modified files and scan all the transactions, updating only the ones whose accounts have been affected.

+*This could be problematic in theory:* some plugins may rely on non-local effects in a way that affects what they output.
+I believe in practice it would work 99% of the time.
+But I think it may be worth a prototype.
+On the other hand, v3 may turn out to be fast enough recomputing everything from scratch every single time (my own file went from 4s -&gt; 0.3ms for the parsing stage of the largest file), so maybe this is irrelevant overall.

+Such a server would be a perfect companion to a running Emacs.
+We could build an Emacs mode which communicates with the server.

+### Tags & Links Merge with MetaData<a id="tags-links-merge-with-metadata"></a>

+*TODO(blais): Add colon syntax*